rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

        `# sshd -t`
        `# service sshd reload`

-#### Set up the user's chrooted homedir
+#### Set up the user's homedir afer the chroot operation

-1. If the ChrootDirectory is /home/chroot run the following commands:
+1. If the ChrootDirectory is `/home/chroot` run the following commands:

    `# chmod 711 /home/chroot            # This prevents chrooted users from seeing other chrooted users' homedirs` `# chmod 755 /home/chroot/$NEWUSER`
    `# chown $NEWUSER:sftponly /home/chroot/$NEWUSER`

-2. If the ChrootDirectory is %h run the following command:
+2. If the ChrootDirectory is `%h` run the following command:

    `# chown root:root /home/chroot/$NEWUSER`

-#### Create bind mounts to any path outside the chroot that the user needs to access
+#### Create bind mounts to any path outside the chroot directory that the user needs to access

-1. Add the following line to /etc/fstab:
+1. Add the following line to the `/etc/fstab` file:

    `/var/www/html   /home/chroot/$NEWUSER/www        none    bind    0 0`